RajshreeGholase/Food_Ordering_App/README.md

-🍽️ YOUR PROJECT: Food Ordering Web Application
+🍽️ Food Ordering Web Application

 👉 It is a Django-based full-stack web app where: